(1800-1874)

 In foreign policy, President Millard Fillmore dispatched Commodore Perry to “open” Japan to western trade and worked to keep the Hawaiian Islands out of European hands.
 He also refused to back an invasion of Cuba by adventurous Southerners who wanted to expand slavery into the Caribbean.
 For this and his support of the Fugitive Slave Act, he was unpopular by many, and was subsequently passed over for re-nomination by the Whig Party in 1852.

-READ More: How to get rid of acne fast
+READ More: How to Freeze Potatoes

 Post-Presidency